 What are some of these classroom “learning behaviors”?

 We talk extensively about “helping” each other…how it’s ok to offer help and also ok to “give it a try” on our own–as long as we are respectful about how we do it.
-We also talk about the different ways to OFFER assistance without being a “boss” or taking over.
+Similarly, we talk about the different ways to OFFER assistance without being a “boss” or taking over.
 We want a climate where students know how to manage help!

 Also, I talk about how our brains grow and learn and how important it is to make mistakes, to recognize the feedback of others, and to be willing to tackle challenging tasks.
 I purposely put students in positions to practice this…with collaborative activities, challenging math problems, and more.
 I want to establish a culture where it’s acceptable and ENCOURAGED to say, “I don’t understand,” or “Can you please help?” or “Let’s try something different.”
 The real world is NOT fill-in-the-blank, is it?